txt/seng18/doc/syllabus.md

 + Github id: timm
 + Slack name: timm
 + Office Hours: Tuesday, 2:00-4:00 and by request
-+ Location of Office Hours: EE II room 3298
++ Location of Office Hours: EB II room 3298
 + E-Mail: tim.menzies@gmail.com
   + Only use this email for private matters.
 All other class communication should be via the class news group,    listed below.
 + Phone: 304-376-2859